 - Space out.
 If you ride with a group, you should ensure you are well spaced out with plenty of braking distance between the person in front.
 Riders knocking each other off is the most common cause of accidents.
 Give anyone you are over taking a shout and avoid overtaking in corners or urban areas.

 - Ride single file.
-We recommend always cycling single file two abreast at maximum.
+We recommend always cycling single file 2 abreast at maximum.
 This should only be done on clear and wide roads so cars can easily overtake.
-Never cycle two abreast around a corner.
+Never cycle 2abreast around a corner.

 - Plan your route.
 Know where you are going and how well this should take, make note of towns/villages you will pass through.
 If you can avoid busy roads and junctions.

 - 7:30am to 9:30am: Arrive at Charlton Farm for registration, breakfast, bike check-in and briefing.

 - 11am to 11.30am: Staggered starts in groups of approx 20

 - 1.15pm to 2.30pm: Cycle down Cheddar Gorge

 - 2pm to 4pm: Water stop 2

 - 4pm to 6pm: Finish at the Holiday Inn at Junction 25, Taunton